xinehc/argo-supplementary/README.md

 ### (alternative) Step 4: Collect CARD

-CARD can be obtained from https://card.mcmaster.ca/download.
+CARD can be downloaded from https://card.mcmaster.ca/download.
 Files `protein_fasta_protein_homolog_model.fasta` and `aro_index.tsv` should be placed in a folder named `prot`.

-We need to parse the metadata to ensure it has a two-level hierarchy.
+Parse the metadata to ensure a two-level hierarchy.

 ```bash
 python -c "